Dulhan Ek Raat Ki: Plot

 As the newlyweds are about to go to bed, the hotel proprietor knocks on the door and hands Ashok a letter from Bansi.
-It's about their new house and Nirmala wants to read it; but it also contains her letter, which Bansi found under the carpet when he was packing up the camp.
+It is about their new house and Nirmala wants to read it; but it also contains her letter, which Bansi found under the carpet when he was packing up the camp.
 Nirmala is horrified, but gives the letter to Ashok.
 He reads it and walks away from her, stunned.
-When she follows him and pleads innocence, he agrees that she is innocent but that she is no longer the same Nirmala he worshipped and alienated his father for; he asks her why she didn't leave the job as soon as she suspected Ranjit's intentions.
-She leaves and goes home to her mother, hoping that he will come and get her—but he doesn't.
+When she follows him and pleads innocence, he agrees that she is innocent but that she is no longer the same Nirmala he worshipped and alienated his father for; he asks her why she did not leave the job as soon as she suspected Ranjit's intentions.
+She leaves and goes home to her mother, hoping that he will come and get her—but he does not.
 Back at Ashok's, Bansi confronts him.
 As weeks pass into months, Nirmala decides to leave her mother's since the neighbors are all gossiping about her prolonged stay.
 She goes to Nainital, where she gets a job as a governess to a man with seven children.
 She enjoys the children and her new employer is good to her, but she still longs for Ashok.
 Her new employer's brother-in-law and niece arrive for a visit, and Nirmala soon realizes that they are Ashok's father and sister.
 Ashok's sister Sudha befriends Nirmala, not knowing that she is her bhabhi.
 Then one day as Nirmala is out walking, she hears a holy man over the loudspeakers outside a mosque.
 His words move her, and she goes in to meet him and get his blessing.
-It's Ranjit!
+It is Ranjit!
 She flees, but he follows her home and tells her that he is reformed; that after his mother died (she understood very well what kind of man he was) he wandered the world for a bit, and found God, and repented for all his sins.
-Nirmala tells him bitterly that she doesn't believe him and tells him to leave.
+Nirmala tells him bitterly that she does not believe him and tells him to leave.
 A few days later he shows up again.
 He has transformed himself again from a guru to Ranjit.
 He tells her that after seeing her, he could not get her out of his mind, and that she is right—his sins are too great for him to be a man of God.
 He wants to live with her and take care of her.
 She angrily rejects him, but he keeps visiting.
 Back at his home again, Ashok's father has become very ill, and calls for Ashok to come see him.
 At the house, Ashok sees a photograph of Nirmala, which his sister had brought with her from Nainital as a memento of their friendship.
 He tells her that Nirmala is his wife and explains why they are not together.
 His sister and father convince him to go get her and bring her home.
 He sets off for Nainital to find Nirmala.
 Sudha telegrams Nirmala about this, delightedly she awaits for him.
 But Ashok leaves without meeting Nirmala.
 Nirmala hears Ashok going and comes out of the house and finds Ranjit, who had whisked Ashok away by telling him a lie that Nirmala is now happily living with him as he obsessively loves her.
 Nirmala, when she is about to leave to stop Ashok, she is stopped by Ranjit, who says that she belongs to him forever, not Ashok, enraged Nirmala stabs Ranjit to death for ruining her life and separating her from Ashok.
 As she leaves to stop Ashok, her neighbour witnesses the murder.
 Nirmala stops Ashok and tells him the truth about Ranjit and confesses her crime.
 Ashok accepts Nirmala and realises his mistake for not trusting her.
 He then realises that the police are after Nirmala, and ensures her that he will take the blame on himself, but Nirmala refuses by saying that crime cannot go unpunished, and she will surrender to police in the morning and asks Ashok to spend one last night with her together before police separate them.
 Then Ashok and Nirmala spend their last night together and consummate their marriage.
 The film ends as dawn breaks.